Computer Use and Internet Safety Policy

 • respecting copyright laws by making only authorized copies of copyrighted materials

-• adhering to library established time limitations
+• adhering to library's established time limits

 • not altering hardware or software